CSNW/sql-bricks/readme.md

 // SELECT * FROM user WHERE first_name = 'Fred' AND active = true ORDER BY last_name
 ```

+### Zero Configuration

-**Zero Configuration:** SQL Bricks doesn't use or require a schema (though you can provide a set of table abbreviations for convenience, see below).
+SQL Bricks doesn't use or require a schema (though you can provide a set of table abbreviations for convenience, see below).

+### Matches the SQL Language

-**Matches the SQL Language:** SQL Bricks doesn't introduce a new, complex API: the API was designed to be easily guessable for those who already know SQL.
-The overriding idea is that all SQL keywords are chainable camelCase methods, non-keywords are passed in as strings and `WHERE`/`JOIN` criteria can be expressed by literal objects:
+SQL Bricks doesn't introduce a new, complex API: the API was designed to be easily guessable for those who already know SQL.
+The overriding idea is that all SQL keywords are chainable camelCase methods, non-keywords are passed in as strings and `WHERE`/`JOIN` criteria can be expressed with literal objects:

 ```javascript
 select('*').from('user').innerJoin('address').on({'user.addr_id': 'address.id'});